Luxury brand and retailer Burberry is to focus on high-profile flagship store openings and refurbishments after reporting a surge in profits.

 “While mindful of global macro challenges in the current year, we will continue to invest to drive growth across our portfolio by channel, region and product.”

-In the current year, Burberry intends a space increase of between 12% and 13%, including a net 20 to 25 mainline stores.
+In the current year, Burberry intends to increase space by between 12% and 13%, including a net 20 to 25 mainline stores.
 Openings will be biased towards China, Latin America and the Middle East.